Motorola Moto Buds Bass

 • Both products have passive noise reduction.

-• Both products have a 12.4 mm driver unit.
+• Both products use a 12.4 mm driver unit.

 • Both products have a battery level indicator.